Presentation and Status in Health Basket

 2. Individualize the starting dose of this formulation based on the patient’s current regimen:

-– In patients on metformin hydrochloride, switch to this combined formulaion containing empagliflozin 5 mg
+– In patients on metformin hydrochloride, switch to this combined formulaion containing empagliflozin 5 mg with a similar total daily dose of metformin hydrochloride;

 – In patients already treated with empagliflozin and metformin hydrochloride, switch to this combined formulation containing the same total daily doses of each component.